DAMO-NLP-SG/TempReason/README.md

 cd trlx
 python examples/tsqa/run_t5_qa.py
 ```

+If you find our work useful, please cite our paper as:
 ```bibtex
 @inproceedings{tan-etal-2023-towards,
     title = "Towards Benchmarking and Improving the Temporal Reasoning Capability of Large Language Models",